Thomas Erskine, 1st Baron Erskine

-Thomas Erskine, 1st Baron Erskine, KT, PC (10 January 175017 November 1823) was a British lawyer and politician.
-He served as Lord High Chancellor of Great Britain between 1806 and 1807 in the Ministry of All the Talents.
+Thomas Erskine, 1st Baron Erskine, KT, PC (10 January 1750 – 17 November 1823) was a British lawyer and Whig politician who served as Lord High Chancellor of Great Britain from 1806 to 1807 in the Ministry of All the Talents.

+The youngest son of the 10th Earl of Buchan, Erskine had brief careers in the Royal Navy and British Army before gaining a degree at Trinity College, Cambridge.
+Called to the Bar in 1778, he soon established a profitable legal practice.
+He achieved widespread recognition for his successful defence of radicals, including Thomas Paine, John Horne Tooke, and Thomas Hardy, who were accused of seditious libel and treason.
+He sat as a Member of Parliament for Portsmouth from 1783 to 1784 and from 1790 to 1806, though his parliamentary contributions were less acclaimed than his advocacy in court.
+He was appointed Lord Chancellor in 1806 and created Baron Erskine of Restormel.

+Following his departure from office when the ministry fell in 1807, Erskine was not permitted as ex-chancellor to return to legal practice but remained active in the House of Lords.
+Among the causes he took up in his retirement was animal welfare; he introduced a bill in the House of Lords for the prevention of cruelty to animals.
+Erskine, who was married twice and had eleven children, died in 1823 at the home of his brother's widow at Almondell in West Lothian and was buried nearby at Uphall.

 Background and childhood

-Erskine was the third and youngest surviving son of Henry Erskine, 10th Earl of Buchan, and was born in a tenement at the head of South Grays Close on the High Street in Edinburgh.
+Erskine was the third and youngest surviving son of Henry David Erskine, 10th Earl of Buchan and Agnes Steuart, the daughter of Sir James Steuart, solicitor general for Scotland.
+His older brothers were David (Lord Cardross and later the 11th Earl of Buchan) and Henry (later Lord Advocate of Scotland).
 His elder sister was Lady Anne Agnes Erskine who was involved with the evangelical Methodists of Countess of Huntingdon's Connexion.

-His older brothers were David (Lord Cardross and later the 11th Earl of Buchan) and Henry (later Lord Advocate of Scotland).
-His mother, Agnes Steuart, was the daughter of Sir James Steuart, solicitor general for Scotland.
-She undertook much of her children's education as the family, though noble, were not rich.
+Erskine was born in a tenement at the head of South Grays Close on the High Street in Edinburgh.
+His mother undertook much of her children's education as the family, though noble, were not rich.
 The family moved to St Andrews, where they could live more cheaply, and Erskine attended the grammar school there.
 The family's money having been spent on the education of his older brothers, Erskine, aged fourteen, reluctantly abandoned his formal education for the time being and went to sea as a midshipman.
 His family meanwhile moved to Bath to become members of the Methodist community headed by Selina, Countess of Huntingdon.
-One of Erskine's sisters, Anne Agnes, was to become treasurer of Selina, Countess of Huntingdon's charities.
+Erskine's sister Anne Agnes, was to become treasurer of Selina, Countess of Huntingdon's charities.